matthewpritchett/mediaserver/README.md

-# mediaserver
+# Server Scripts

-Scripts and config files for setting up my media server
+Scripts and config files for setting up servers